wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-enable-diagnostic-log.md

 When enabling **site diagnostics**, you must select **storage** or **file system** for **web server logging**.
 Selecting **storage** allows you to select a storage account, and then a blob container that the logs will be written to.
 All other logs for **site diagnostics** are written to the file system only.
 <!-- keep by customization: end -->

-In the [Management Portal](https://manage.windowsazure.cn) web site **Configure** tab, you can select **storage** or **file system** for **web server logging**.
+In the [Management Portal](https://manage.windowsazure.cn) Web app **Configure** tab, you can select **storage** or **file system** for **web server logging**.
 Selecting **storage** allows you to select a storage account, and then a blob container that the logs will be written to.
 All other logs for **site diagnostics** are written to the file system only.

-The [Management Portal](https://manage.windowsazure.cn) web site **Configure** tab also has additional settings for application diagnostics:
+The [Management Portal](https://manage.windowsazure.cn) Web app **Configure** tab also has additional settings for application diagnostics:

-* **File system** - stores the application diagnostics information to the web site file system.
+* **File system** - stores the application diagnostics information to the web app file system.
 These files can be accessed by FTP, or downloaded as a Zip archive by using the Azure PowerShell or Azure Command-Line Interface (Azure CLI).
 * **Table storage** - stores the application diagnostics information in the specified Azure Storage Account and table name.
 * **Blob storage** - stores the application diagnostics information in the specified Azure Storage Account and blob container.
 * **Retention period** - by default, logs are not automatically deleted from **blob storage**.
 Select **set retention** and enter the number of days to keep logs if you wish to automatically delete logs.